Radiative decay and electromagnetic moments in $^{229}$Th determined within nuclear DFT

 Finally, in Fig.~\ref{Corr3a}, we present results obtained by preserving the parity of the [631]3/2 and [633]5/2 states in $^{229}$Th.
 Neglecting the octupole deformation leads to a significant discrepancy with the experimental B(M1) value and is therefore unacceptable.

-Figure~\ref{Summary}(a) compares all the B(M1) results discussed above with the experimental value; the corresponding numerical results are given in the End Matter.
+Figure~\ref{Summary}(a) compares all the B(M1) results discussed above with the experimental value.
 To benchmark our methods against other experimentally known electromagnetic observables in $^{229}$Th, panels (b)--(e) of Fig.~\ref{Summary} summarize results for the magnetic dipole moments, plotted on an absolute scale in panels (b) and (c), and the electric quadrupole moments, plotted on a percentage-deviation scale, $\Delta{Q}=(Q_{\text{DFT}}-Q_{\text{Expt}})/Q_{\text{Expt}}$, in panels (d) and (e).
+In panels (f) and (g), we show the DFT predictions for yet-unmeasured magnetic octupole moments.

-We observe that the moments of both the 5/2$^+$ and 3/2$^+$ states do not strongly depend on the version of our calculation, but are, nevertheless, closest to the data for the most advanced version, denoted by the oval in Fig.~\ref{Summary}.
+We observe that the TE+TO moments of both the 5/2$^+$ and 3/2$^+$ states do not strongly depend on the version of our calculation; however, this is not the case for the mixed magnetic moments obtained by omitting the TO terms.
+Additionally, results obtained for individual functionals may depend significantly on the inclusion of TO terms; see the Supplemental Material~\cite{supp-229Th}.
+All results are closest to the data for the most advanced version of calculation, marked by the oval in Fig.~\ref{Summary}.
+In Table~\ref{table:weighted}, we list the weighted averages of the results determined for the $^{226}$Ra and $^{230}$Th regressions.

 The magnetic moment of the 5/2$^+$ ground state is well reproduced, whereas that of the isomer 3/2$^+$ is underestimated by about a factor of two.
-However, this disagreement does not impede the accurate reproduction of the B(M1) value in panel (a).
-On the other hand, the quadrupole moments of both states are reproduced very well; calculations underestimate the data by only a few percent.
-Detailed plots showing the regression analyses for the electromagnetic moments are collected in the Supplemental Material~\cite{supp-229Th}.
+Nonetheless, this discrepancy does not hinder the accurate replication of the B(M1) value in panel (a).
+The quadrupole moments of both states are reproduced with high accuracy; the calculations agree with the data to within a few percent.
+The magnetic octupole moments are predicted with relatively small uncertainties.
+They appear to be weakly affected by differences in the electric octupole moments.
+Numerical results and plots showing the regression analyses for the electromagnetic moments are included in the Supplemental Material~\cite{supp-229Th}.